 Nature and scope of the problem

-Maintaining the health and safety of inmates — and ultimately reducing the mortality rate — is a complex and challenging task, albeit one that should be at the core of the correctional mission.
-Prisons and jails have a constitutional obligation to care for the inmate population and, ultimately, most forms of mortality within correctional facilities are preventable, to varying degrees, with the proper interventions.
-Many inmates enter facilities in poor health.
+Maintaining the health and safety of incarcerated persons — and ultimately reducing the mortality rate — is a complex and challenging task, albeit one that should be at the core of the correctional mission.
+Prisons and jails have a constitutional obligation to care for the incarcerated population and, ultimately, most forms of mortality within correctional facilities are preventable, to varying degrees, with the proper interventions.
+Many incarcerated persons enter facilities in poor health.
 They disproportionately suffer from mental illness, disease and addiction; many are prone to violence.
 The conditions of confinement can be detrimental to overall health and safety in a variety of ways and can exacerbate certain preexisting conditions.
 Studies have established that these findings are consistent.

-in incarceration rates has been the confinement of greater numbers of generally unhealthy individuals for longer periods of time.
+Once consequences of the growth in incarceration rates has been the confinement of greater numbers of generally unhealthy individuals for longer periods of time.
 That, coupled with rising health costs, generally represents a significant taxpayer burden.
-Although there is great variance in the quality of care provided by facilities across the country, in general these factors, combined with resource constraints at all levels of government, make it difficult to maintain appropriate standards of inmate care.
+Although there is great variance in the quality of care provided by facilities across the country, in general these factors, combined with resource constraints at all levels of government, make it difficult to maintain appropriate standards of care for incarcerated persons.

 The research team assembled a group of 16 individuals with expertise and knowledge of corrections and correctional health care to participate in a two-day workshop.
 Care was taken to include participants with experience and expertise in jails or prisons (or both), recognizing that each setting is unique.

 One noteworthy difference is the higher overall incidence of suicide in jails than in prisons, attributable, in part, to the fact that those entering jail, as opposed to prison, often face an immediate crisis situation as they experience penal confinement for the first time.
 Before the workshop, in order to focus discussion, participants were given a copy of the Bureau of Justice Statistics’ (BJS) most recent report on deaths in correctional facilities, “Mortality in Local Jails and State Prisons, 2000-2013.”
-This report provides national and state-level data on the number and rate of inmate deaths across a number of variables, including cause of death, type of facility, state and inmate characteristics — such as age, sex and race — over a 14-year period.
+This report provides national and state-level data on the number and rate of deaths of incarcerated individuals across a number of variables, including cause of death, type of facility, state and characteristics of incarcerated individuals — such as age, sex and race — over a 14-year period.

 To provide structure to this large set of identified needs, participants ranked each need in terms of expected benefit (relative importance of meeting that need) and probability of success of actually meeting that need.
 These ratings were multiplied to produce an expected value score, and that score was used to group the needs into top, medium and low tiers.
 In the final analysis, 15 of the 81 identified needs were ranked in the top tier.